Stock: According to the 2015 benchmark stock assessment, Atlantic menhaden are not overfished, and overfishing is not occurring.

 Fishing and habitat: Atlantic menhaden are primarily caught via purse seine in the commercial fishery.
 Omega Protein is the only commercial reduction fishery along the Atlantic Coast.
 The bait fishery for menhaden has become increasingly important from North Carolina to New England.
 The purse seine is highly effective and has little to no effect on habitat.
 Cast nets are also used for limited bait catch in the recreational sector.

-By-catch: The menhaden fishery is one the of most selective, and effective fisheries, with a small by-catch.
+By-catch: The menhaden fishery is one of the most selective, and effective fisheries, with a small by-catch.
 Atlantic croaker is the principal species caught as by-catch and is considered insignificant.

 Aquaculture: Menhaden aquaculture is nonexistent, but menhaden products are used in aquaculture of other fish.
 Reduction of menhaden yields three products: fish meal, fish oil, and fish solubles.
 The fish aquaculture industry depends heavily on fish meal to improve feed efficiency and produce maximum growth rates.
 Crude fish oil is used in foreign aquaculture, while refined fish oils are used as a nutrition supplement for people.
 Fish solubles are used to fortify fish meal and increase nutrition in the aquaculture industry.